tbidne/time-conv/README.md

   -s,--src-tz TZ_DB        Timezone in which to read the string.
 Must be a tz
                            database label like America/New_York.
 If none is given then we use the local system timezone.
+This option requires TIME_STR.

   TIME_STR                 Time string to parse.
 If none is given then we parse
                            the local system time.
 To format the output, use